zyguy-ankorstore/devportal/docs/platform/concepts.rst

   Choosing a time series database in Aiven Console.

-* :doc:`Trouble creating or upgrading to a larger plan </docs/platform/concepts/trouble-upgrading>`.
+* :doc:`Working with larger plans</docs/platform/concepts/plan-upgrades>`.

-  How to fix trouble when creating or upgrading service to a larger plan.
+  How to prepare to create or upgrade a service to a larger plan.